Introduction and purpose

-- A letter to the student group outlining any interim disciplinary measures or restrictions to student group activities, depending upon the urgency and severity of the allegations
+- A letter to the student group outlining any interim student conduct measures or restrictions to student group activities, depending upon the urgency and severity of the allegations

 - Student groups can engage in one of the following options:

 - Partnership process: The partnership process is an alternative resolution method focused on student development and restorative justice principles.
+Student groups may work with their national or regional governing body if applicable.
 The student group’s officers are directed to conduct their own internal investigation and produce a comprehensive, detailed, and truthful report that will be shared with SUA and OCS.
-The student group’s cooperation and transparency will allow the student group to continue in partnership with the University and progress toward co-authoring a student group enhancement plan.
+The student group’s cooperation and transparency allow the student group to continue in partnership with the University and progress toward co-authoring a student group enhancement plan.
 It is important to note that ultimately the student group enhancement plan is an administrative outcome.
 The student group may not agree with every element contained in the enhancement plan and will need to make a choice whether to pursue the traditional process (see below) or agree to accept the enhancement plan.
 If at any point the partnership breaks down due to dishonesty or lack of cooperation, SUA and OCS may choose to pursue a formal investigation.
 This formal investigation process may require interviews of members, the collection of documents and communications, and a full hearing.
-If the allegations are severe and involve life-threatening behavior, the University at its discretion and based on the severity of the allegations may bypass the partnership process and pursue traditional administrative proceedings.
+The University at its discretion and based on the severity of the allegations may bypass the partnership process and pursue traditional administrative proceedings.

-- Governing body process (if applicable): If a student group has an articulated internal disciplinary process, the alleged violations may be heard by the student group’s governing body with the assistance and guidance of appropriate University staff.
-The University reserves the right to pursue discipline through the University process in addition to the governing body process.
+- University Governing body process (if applicable): If a student group has an internal student conduct process, the alleged violations may be heard by the student group’s governing body with the assistance and guidance of appropriate University staff.
+The University reserves the right to utilize the University process in addition to the governing body process.

-- Traditional process: SUA and OCS will investigate the allegations and propose outcome and potential sanctions.
+- Traditional process: SUA and OCS will investigate the allegations and propose potential outcomes.

 - SUA and OCS notifies group of proposed outcome

-- SUA and OCS offer proposed sanctions (or an enhancement plan through the partnership process), which can include but are not limited to directed action, a loss of benefits (e.g., room reservations), probation, or suspension of student group status.
-The student group can accept the proposal or request a formal hearing in front of the Campus Committee on Student Behavior or the Student Sexual Misconduct Subcommittee, as appropriate.
+- SUA and OCS offer proposed outcome(s) (or an enhancement plan through the partnership process), which can include but are not limited to directed action, a loss of benefits (e.g., room reservations), probation, or suspension of student group status.
+The student group can accept the proposal or request a formal hearing in front of the Campus Committee on Student Behavior.

 If a complaint under Board of Regents Policy: Student Conduct Code is not resolved informally, the student group can request a formal hearing.
 The hearing procedure varies depending on the circumstances, origination of the complaint, and the nature of the complaint.

-- be notified in writing of the alleged violation and the underlying factual allegations; the time, date, and place of the hearing; and the range of possible sanctions;
+- be notified in writing of the alleged violation and the underlying factual allegations; the time, date, and place of the hearing; and the range of possible outcomes;

 - receive a prompt hearing;